-- you usually work for 16 hours or more a week (see pages 26 to 28), and - you have a disability which puts you at a disadvantage in getting a job, and - either - you meet the 'qualifying benefit' test, or - you are returning to work after a recent period of sickness and are eligible to use the 'Fast-Track' route to a disability element.
+- you usually work for 16 hours or more a week (see the notes on pages 26 to 28), and - you have a disability which puts you at a disadvantage in getting a job, and - either - you meet the 'qualifying benefit' test, or - you are returning to work after a recent period of sickness and are eligible to use the 'Fast-Track' route to a disability element.

-For more information on the tests you have to meet to show that you are at a disadvantage in getting a job, please see page 53.
-For details of the 'qualifying benefit' test or the 'Fast-Track' rules, see pages 54 to 55.
+For more information on the tests you have to meet to show that you are at a disadvantage in getting a job, please see the notes on page 53.
+For details of the 'qualifying benefit' test or the 'Fast-Track' rules, see the notes on pages 54 to 55.